PHP Command Line Tool Support

 PhpStorm supports running commands of popular third-party or user-defined PHP tools: Symfony 1.1+, Symfony2, Zend Framework 1, Zend Framework 2 (ZFTool), Yii, Composer, Drush 5.8+, Laravel and Doctrine (Symfony console-based), WordPress Command Line Interface.

 The page shows a list of all PHP-specific and custom command line tools integrated with PhpStorm.
 Tools with inconsistencies in the .xml descriptor are marked with .
-See PHP command line tools for details.
+For more information, refer to PHP command line tools.

 Tooltip and shortcut